coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 - Course, exercices, resources, tools and forms.
 - Different people teach different topics
 - CodeRefinery answer: the big logical blocks are instructors, in-person and breakout room helpers, and Notes-questions answers.

-### What’s the most interesting or useful thing you’ve learned from an online workshop, and how have you applied it/planning to apply in your life or work

-- Having breaks every hour or so
-- New approach to screensharing, using the 'portrait' approach
-- Manage breathing: reduce stress and use silence to let the audience grasp what you're saying
-- Well, the most interesting or useful thing I’ve learned from online workshops is how not to conduct a workshop, or at least some elements of the same, and I have applied this understanding by engaging in the global effort to discover more about how not to conduct a workshop, or at least some elements of the same, with the motto: That's one small step for a man, one giant leap for mankind..